Who we are

-The Product Director Army Human Resource Systems (PD AHRS) provides installation and field commander’s world-wide with essential, state-of-the-art, cost-effective and standardized knowledge-based automation tools.
-These tools are essential to human resource accountability of Soldiers, inventory management of Organizational Clothing and Individual Equipment (OCIE), and the scheduling and management of firing ranges and other training facilities.
+Army Human Resource Systems (AHRS) provides installation and field commanders worldwide with essential, state-of-the-art, cost-effective and standardized, knowledge-based automation tools.
+These tools are essential to human resource accountability of Soldiers, inventory management of organizational clothing and individual equipment (OCIE), and technology to enable solutions for Army workforce members handling recruitment and accessions.

 Deployed Theater Accountability System (DTAS)

-DTAS: Provides real-time in-theater accountability by name, unit, location and date.
-DTAS is the Army’s first Secret Internet Protocol Router Network (SIPRNet)-based personnel system, with the mission of tracking personnel types to include but not limited to; Army, Marines, Air Force, Navy, Contractors, Federal Employees, and Foreign National.
+Provides real-time, in-theater accountability by name, unit, location and date.
+DTAS is the Army’s first Secret Internet Protocol Router Network (SIPRNet)-based personnel system, with the mission of tracking personnel types, including but not limited to: Army, Marines, Air Force, Navy, contractors, federal employees and foreign nationals.
 In addition, DTAS is available globally on the Non-Classified Internet Protocol Router Network (NIPRNet).
 DTAS has provided users with the ability to manage unit strength and personnel availability information, with a complete history of each person’s movements in theater for analysis and historical record since 2004.
 The system provides the flexibility to work in both network-connected and disconnected modes.
-DTAS is currently leveraged in the CENTCOM, AFRICOM, and PACOM Area of responsibility (AOR).
+DTAS is currently leveraged in the Central Command, Africa Command and Indo-Pacific Command areas of responsibility.